richplastow/rollup-plugin-remoov/README.md

-# rollup-plugin-remoov
+# rollup-plugin-weenify

-## System for removing JavaScript code which a real-world app never uses
+## Rollup plugins for removing JavaScript code which a real-world app never uses

 ---